Arming men and women with a wardrobe that enhances their appearance while bringing incredible ease into looking stylish and dressing confidently.

 all is possible

-I’d thumb through magazines, inspired by style, but not believing it was possible for me.
+I’d thumb through magazines, inspired by the world, but not believing it was possible for me.

-I never felt ugly, but also never felt seen, significant, or sophisticated.
+I never felt ugly, but also never felt seen, significant, or noteworthy.

-Life as a student in New York City energized me to take control of my appearance.
+Life in New York City energized me to take control of my appearance.

-Over the years, I ate healthier (sugar cereal is not dinner), healed my acne, learned to flatter and embrace my body shape, perfected my baby fine hair, and took fitness more seriously.
+Over the years, I ate healthier (sugared cereal is not dinner), worked to heal my acne, learned to flatter and embrace my body shape, perfected my baby fine hair, and took fitness seriously.

-Instead of wishing for a new me, I took action and polished the gorgeousness that was me.
+Instead of wishing for a new me, I took action and polished the gorgeousness that was already there.

-Every year as I was more loving to myself (by appreciating and enhancing my unique features) what else could I become but better?
+Every year as I am more loving to myself (by appreciating and enhancing my unique features, mind, and spirit) what else could I become but better?

-So now, I help people look better so they can feel better and do better too.
+So now, I help people look better so they can feel better and get results faster and easier.